cy4n/simplekubeprompt/README.md

 # simplekubeprompt
 bash functions to enhance the bash prompt by showing the currently configured kubectl context and namespace from .kube/config

+creds for the "get namespace" part to https://twitter.com/red_suraj

 # Usage

 source ```functions.sh``` in your .bashrc, then use the functions in your bash PS1 (like in  ```exampleprompt.sh```)